Cortley Ridge raid: Aftermath

 The wisdom of this attack was later questioned in British circles as it was seen by some as a reckless operation with little strategic benefit.
-However, the raid scrapped a major Argentine Special Forces operation and convinced the Argentine High Command into believing that a major landing was taking place that would bring the major buildings in Port Stanley within enemy small-arms fire.
-The Argentine Army Special Forces in Stanley, that were preparing with the Gendarmerie commandos for a major insertion behind British lines on Beagle Ridge, were instead sent aboard the armed transport ship ARA Forrest to help Major Jorge Monge on Cortley Ridge and Spadaro on nearby Navy Point to defend the anti-aircraft guns and round-up any SAS stragglers.
+However, the raid scrapped a major Argentine Special Forces operation behind British lines and convinced the Argentine 10th Brigade High Command into believing that a major landing was taking place that would bring the major buildings in Port Stanley within enemy small-arms fire.
+The Argentine Army Special Forces in Stanley, that were preparing with the Gendarmerie commandos for a major insertion behind British lines on Beagle Ridge, were instead sent aboard the armed transport ship ARA Forrest to help Major Jorge Alberto Monge on Cortley Ridge and the National Gendarmerie Commandos on nearby Navy Point to defend the anti-aircraft guns and round-up any SAS stragglers.